Work with BILL webhooks

 In this cURL example, a subscription is created for the bill.created, bank.updated, and bill.archived events.
 The required X-Idempotent-Key, devKey, and sessionId header values are set.
 A notificationUrl is set as the location URL for you to receive event notifications when any of the subscribed events is triggered.

-When you are testing with BILL webhooks, you can use an online service for setting up a notification URL.
-For example, public.requestbin.com.
+When you are testing with BILL webhooks, you can use an online service for generating a test notification URL.
+For example, webhook.site or pipedream.com/requestbin.

 curl --request POST \